Autoformalization in the Era of Large Language Models: A Survey: Workflow for Autoformalization and Theorem proof

 \subsection{Therom Proof}

 While autoformalization emphasizes the transformation of informal statements into formal representations, its practical utility is ultimately grounded in the ability to construct complete and verifiable proofs.
-As such, recent advances in large language model–driven theorem proving not only complement autoformalization but also expand its scope—by generating formal derivations that validate the translated statements.
+As such, recent advances in large language model–driven theorem proving not only complement autoformalization but also expand its scope—by generating formal derivations that validate the translated statements. \cite{azerbayev2024llemmaopenlanguagemodel} suggests LLEMMA, 7B and 34B parametric language models specifically designed for mathematics, which leverage the few-shot learning capabilities of LLM to achieve good performance on several benchmarks. \cite{xin2024advancing} released the base model DeepSeekMath with 7B parameter sizes achieving comparable performance to Minerva540B, which also shows that the number of parameters is not the only key factor in mathematical reasoning ability, and strong performance can also be obtained in smaller models.
 These methods can be broadly categorized by their granularity: some focus on the step-by-step generation of tactics, enabling precise control and local reasoning, while others aim for holistic, end-to-end proof generation.
 We begin by reviewing the former, which centers around tactic-level reasoning and search, and plays a foundational role in training models to navigate the formal proof space effectively.